 8. Click OK.

 Now, whenever someone selects the cell you used in step 1, they'll see a drop-down list arrow to the right of the cell.
-Clicking on the list provides a drop-down listing all the employees.
-The user can select one of the employees but cannot enter a different name.
+Clicking on the arrow provides a drop-down listing all the employees.
+The user can select one of the employees in the list but cannot enter a different name.
 When they move to a different cell, the drop-down list disappears, but the selected value remains visible.

 As a side note, if you don't want to place your data list in a worksheet, then you can enter the choices directly into the Data Validation dialog box.
 In step 6 (the Source box), leave out the equal sign and just enter the choices.
 Separate them by commas, and those are the choices that will be available to the user.